IanYangChina/IanYangChina.github.io/readme.md

-I'm a final year PhD student in the school of engineering at Cardiff University.
+I'm a research associate in the School of Engineering at Cardiff University.
+I'm excited about enabling robots to manipulate real-world objects, rigid or deformable, through learning or non-learning methods.
-I have been developing robot learning techniques for grasping and manipulation during my PhD years, supervised by Dr Ze Ji, Dr Yukun Lai, and Dr Jing Wu.
-Now I finished and submitted my thesis, and started my first job as a reserach associate in the same team at Cardiff University!
+I studied deep (hierarchical) reinforcement learning and affordance learning for rigid object grasping and manipulation throughout my PhD years, supervised by Dr Ze Ji, Dr Yukun Lai, and Dr Jing Wu.
+Now I'm developing methods to handle real-world deformable objects.
-My knowledge in machine learning (especially reinforcement learning) and experience in programming (Python, ROS, C++) have enabled me to make theoretic discoveries and conduct practical software design and experiments.
+My experience in programming (Python, ROS, C++) has enabled me to conduct practical software design and experiments.
-I also devote myself to open-sourced software development.
+I also devote myself to open-source software development.
-I remains active in various academic activities throughout the pandemic (online and in-person conferences).

 #### Reach out!